 3. Communicate the Heuristics

 Once you've chosen your team, you'll need to communicate and explain the above 10 heuristics to them.
 Let them know what to look for and what your goals entail.

 4. Conduct the Evaluation Approach

-You can choose to have each evaluator conduct heuristic testing individually, recording issues encountered along the way.
-Or, the group can review the interface while you record the issues.
+You can choose to have each evaluator conduct testing individually, recording issues encountered along the way.
+Or, the group can evaluate the interface while you record the issues.

 If you choose an individual review, this can normally be completed over the internet.
 Though it can result in a more detail-oriented review, it can take longer to complete.

 Want to fast-track your evaluation and get your results quickly?
 Our online tool makes it easy.
 You can also find a link to example heuristic evaluation page below.

 You can design your heuristic test and launch it in a matter of minutes.
 Our portal includes an administrative side for project creation and data collection, along with a participant side, where evaluators can access your test and perform assigned tasks.

 Once the evaluation is over, you can combine all of the feedback received.
 Remove any duplicate reports and aggregate similar concerns together.

 The result?
 A complete, comprehensive list of usability issues that you can fix to make your site as accessible and successful as possible.